Rubrics-project/WeCheckUx/backend/README.md

 ## Installation

-This is the backend part of the WeCheck project, which requires the following packages:
+This folder is the backend part of the WeCheck project, which requires the following packages:

 -   Laravel (Composer)
 -   Axios